1whatleytay/MK/README.md

 # MK - A minecraft datapack tool.
+This project aims to create a function-based programming language for Minecraft DataPacks.

 ## Building
 MK depends on CMake to build.
 Be sure to download it [here](https://cmake.org/).